 What is this feature for?

-The goal is to make elements such as strengths, areas for development, and performance conditions more readable, in order to help recruiters, managers, or consultants make decisions and provide effective support.
+The goal is to make elements such as strengths, areas for development, and performance conditions more readable, to help recruiters, managers, or consultants make decisions and provide effective support.

-This feature offers a framework for interpretation and actionable benchmarks for preparing discussions, structuring feedback, and building a relevant support plan.
+This feature offers a framework for interpretation and actionable insights to prepare discussions, structure opinions, and build a relevant support plan.

-✅ A structured overview of a profile’s strengths and leverage points.
+✅ A structured overview of a profile‘s strengths and levers.

 ✅ Points of attention useful during interviews or onboarding.

-✅ Hypotheses about success factors related to the role and environment.
+✅ Hypotheses for success conditions related to the role and environment.

-✅ Actionable elements for support and coaching, going beyond simple selection.
+✅ Actionable elements for support and consulting, not limited to mere selection.

-Beyond past experience, the feature helps identify what can enable a candidate to succeed in a role, especially in a context of skill development.
+Beyond past experience, this feature helps identify what can enable a candidate to succeed in a role, especially in the context of skill development.

-By highlighting areas for attention and environmental needs, you reduce post-hire surprises and prepare for a more relevant onboarding.
+By highlighting points of attention and environmental needs, you reduce surprises after hiring and prepare for more effective onboarding.

 Better structure support

-For consultancies, HR departments, or managers, “Discover potential” provides a clear basis for discussing development, progression, and action plans.
+For consultancies, HR departments, or managers, “Discovering Potential” provides a clear basis for discussing development, progression, and action plans.

 Potential is not an absolute truth.
-The tool helps formulate benchmarks and questions, and then validate these hypotheses in interviews, by verifying references and in work situations.
+The tool helps formulate insights and questions, then validate these hypotheses during interviews, by checking references and in work situations.

 How it works